iAbhishek91/google-cloud/Q.md

 - Configure health check for each VMs that are pointed by load balancers.
 - When configuring the load balancer backend section select the health check that was created on previous step.
 - validate the healthy nodes once the load balancer starts under healthy column.
 Thats it.

+-- **-----------------------** -- **-----------------------** -- **-----------------------** --

+## Difference between Mysql versions 5.8/5.7 and which one supported by GCP

+## Options for transferring 100 TB storage transfer from onprem to bigquery

+## First multi location onprem data to be transferred to cloud storage and then how to clean it..
+I selected dataprep for clean the data

+## Troubleshooting why a pod is continuously restarting through which possible options like gcloud or stackdriver or VM of cluster

+## Managed instance compute issues.
+Granting access to a colleague for troubleshooting

+## Managed instance group with http load balancer

+## About BigQuery billing account and BigQuery data viewer role

+## Cloud identity integration with on Prem AD, saml 2.0 enabling

+## Terram earth question for which I remember streaming had to be processed and warehouse as BigQuery and then results to be saved to Cloud storage

+## Mount Kirk case study had a question about app engine for tomcat and nginx, jenkins on compute instance by scripts

+## Not all GCP project are PCI-DSS compliant for example Dataprep

+## How to copy file to a private VM

+## Taking snapshot from disk, creating image from snapshot and make a managed instance group in other zone

+## Mountkirk backend database — Datastore

+## Awareness about MSSQL always on

+## Relational databases vs non relational databases on GCP

+## DevOps, CICD pipeline.
+Spinnaker and Jenkins awareness

+## Mount Kirk MySQL 5.8 still appears in exam so be careful with choices particularly moving MySQL to GCP

+## Mount Kirk — Conversion to data store on Cloud for user profile